English Comprehension

 YouTube

-Coming in as the second most popular is YouTube.
+Coming in second is YouTube.
 It’s all about the videos.
-People post videos about anything and everything.
-If you want to know how to do something, there’s a video or several videos showing you how to do it.
-I once searched for a video on changing the taillight bulbs on my 1997 Dodge Caravan because I couldn’t figure it out myself.
-I found a video of a nine-year-old Vietnamese boy (I assume with the supervision of his father) who taught me how.
+People post videos about a wide range of topics.
+If you want to know how to do something, there are likely videos available to show you how.
+I once searched for a video on changing the taillight bulbs on my 1997 Dodge Caravan because I couldn’t figure it out on my own.
+I found a video of a nine-year-old Vietnamese boy (I assume with his father’s supervision) who taught me how.

 YouTube’s most valuable and enjoyable videos are its music videos.
-I can view and listen to older music and discover newer music and artists I wouldn’t otherwise know about.
+I can view and listen to older music, discover new music, and learn about artists I wouldn’t have otherwise known about.

-Creative people can make money on YouTube through advertising by creating their own YouTube channels and posting interesting theme videos.
+Creative people can earn money on YouTube through advertising by creating their own YouTube channels and posting interesting, theme-based videos.

 Copyright is a big issue on YouTube.
 Some people post videos claiming to be the original content creators.
 With the Internet, monitoring copyright violations is much more challenging but not impossible.
 Stealing other people’s creative work and portraying it as your own can be expensive if you get caught.